COSC3020/theory-vs-practice-CadeMaynard/README.md

   - We ignore constants, which in practice can make much more difference than we give them credit for
   - $n_0$, smaller inputs can give the appearance of being more efficient than other algorithms but once you get to larger inputs it becomes clear the other algorithm might be more efficient.
   - Excluding when $\Theta$ is used, bounds can be very loose and imprecise
-- I would guess that it would take around 7 seconds for the algorithm to run considering $nLog(n)$ is a very gradually increasing function but our input is 10 times larger than the first so it should be a little bigger.
+- I believe the program would take 6.667 seconds.
+I computed this by taking the log of 1,000 which is 3 and the log of 10,000 which is 4, so log 10,000 is roughly $\frac{4}{3}$ of log 1000.
+So I just multiplied 5 by $\frac{4}{3}$
-- There could be any number of reasons that that an algorithm would run slower than anticipated:
+- There could be any number of reasons that an algorithm would run slower than anticipated:
   - Perhaps the computer it was run on has other things running in the background, slowing it down.
-  - It may be the worst-case scenario of the item not even being in the tree.
+  - Perhaps you're presently being DDos attacked.
   - Hardware is not taken into account with asymptotic complexity so maybe the first time it was run was on a modern computer and the second time it was run with the larger input size it was run on a 8-digit basic calculator from the 90s.